-If you like this “days of the week” lettering worksheet, I’d like to let you know that I’ve now created Lettering Workbooks that you might like: each of my lettering workbook is packed with 19 alphabet worksheets (lower and upper case) and 20 themed worksheets with traceable words and sayings that will help beginners, planners and crafters to quickly and easily gain confidence and get results!
+If you like this “days of the week” lettering worksheet, I’d like to let you know that I’ve now created several Lettering Workbooks that you might like: each of my lettering workbooks is packed with 19 alphabet worksheets (lower and upper case) and 20 themed worksheets with traceable words and sayings that will help beginners, planners and crafters to quickly and easily gain confidence and get results!

-These worksheets can be used in your A5 planners, on A4/US Letter paper or with the Procreate App on iPad+Apple Pencil (JPEG)!
+These worksheets can be used in your A5 planners, on A4/US Letter paper (PDF) or with the Procreate App on iPad+Apple Pencil (JPEG)!

 Wouldn’t it be nice to be able to decorate your planners, bullet journals and traveler’s notebook with beautiful lettering?

-I do.
-That’s why, I’m starting a new article series on the blog, where I’ll share several lettering practice worksheets to help you improve your hand lettering skills in a fun and easy way!
+Of course, it would!
+That’s why, I’m writing a new article series on the blog, where I’ll share several lettering practice worksheets to help you improve your hand lettering skills in a fun and easy way!